Principles Of Heliophysics: a textbook on the universal processes behind planetary habitability: Long-term energetic-particle exposure of Earth

 \subsection{Generation of cosmogenic radionuclides}

-[H-III:11.4.2] ``Cosmogenic\indexit{cosmogenic radionuclides} radionuclides are produced by nuclear interactions of the galactic cosmic rays (GCR) with atoms (N, O, Ar) in the atmosphere; the contribution of solar cosmic rays is negligible because of their low energies.''
-[H-II13.2.1] ``Galactic cosmic radiation originates outside our\indexit{ionizing radiation| galactic cosmic rays} Solar System but generally within our Milky Way galaxy and is treated as [isotropic.
-This radiation consists of atoms that] have been ionized and accelerated to very high energies, probably by [shock fronts of] supernova remnants.
+\ors[III:11.4.2] ``Cosmogenic\indexit{cosmogenic radionuclides!formation}radionuclides are produced by nuclear interactions of the galactic cosmic rays (GCR) with atoms (N, O, Ar) in the atmosphere; the contribution of solar cosmic rays is negligible because of their low energies.'' \ors[II13.2.1] ``Galactic cosmic radiation originates outside our\indexit{ionizing radiation!galactic cosmic rays} Solar System but generally within our Milky Way galaxy and is treated as [isotropic.
+This radiation consists of atoms that] have been ionized and accelerated to very high energies, probably by [shock fronts of] \indexit{supernova}supernova remnants.
 The GCR population consists of about 87{\%} protons and 12{\%} $\alpha$ particles, with the remaining 1-2{\%} heavier nuclei with charges ranging from 3 (lithium) to about 28 (nickel).
 Ions heavier than nickel are also present, but they are rare.
 Electrons and positrons constitute about 1{\%} of the overall GCR.''

-[H-III:11.4.2] ``To reach the atmosphere, the GCR have to propagate through the heliosphere which forms a bubble with a radius of about 100\,AU around the Sun that is filled with solar plasma carrying magnetic field [as discussed in Ch.~\ref{ch:conversion}.
+\ors[III:11.4.2] ``To reach the atmosphere, the GCR have to propagate through the heliosphere which forms a bubble with a radius of about 100\,AU around the Sun that is filled with solar plasma carrying magnetic field [as discussed in Ch.~\ref{ch:conversion}.
 It is appropriate] to use the transport equation [Eq.~(\ref {eq:Giacalone_Eq1.17})] to parameterize the intensity of the GCR, however the so-called force-field approximation has proven to be a [reasonable simplification] near Earth.
 This approximation describes the modulation effect of the Sun on the energy spectrum of the GCR in terms of a parameter $\Phi$ called the solar modulation function'' and comes about as follows:

-[H-III:9.5] ``If one assumes spherical symmetry, and then considers only high energy cosmic rays, for which the dimensionless modulation quantity $ r v/ \kappa $, which measures the strength of the modulation, is small, a very simple analytic solution can be obtained.
-The form of this solution corresponds exactly to that obtained for charged particles influenced by [an electric] field\indexit{galactic cosmic rays!force field solution} with a potential given as a function of heliocentric radius $r$ by
+\ors[III:9.5] ``If one assumes spherical symmetry, and then considers only high energy cosmic rays, for which the dimensionless modulation quantity $ r v/ \kappa $, which measures the strength of the modulation, is small, a very simple analytic solution can be obtained.
+The form of this solution corresponds exactly to that obtained for charged particles influenced by [an electric] field\indexit{cosmic ray!force field solution} with a potential given as a function of heliocentric radius $r$ by